CVL Liquidation Process

 The days following appointment (Days 2 to 7)

-- Dissolve lodges various appointment documents at ASIC and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the appointment;
+- Dissolve lodges various appointment documents and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the appointment;

 - Dissolve send the Director(s) a Post Appointment Pack;